 Don't be surprised if you see the same basic star pattern called many names.
-The term Variable star is one but there are many others.
+The term Variable star is one, but there are many others.

 About the Star Blocks in the Photo

-The Evening Star quilt blocks in the photo are both assembled in exactly the same way but notice that the block on the left has a 3-dimensional look.
+The Evening Star quilt blocks in the photo are both assembled in precisely the same way but notice that the block on the left has a 3-dimensional look.
 That happened because its center nine patch and striped corner squares are bold in comparison to other fabrics.
 Sew with fabrics that contrast even more to achieve a more recognizable 3D appearance.